 Before we started this project, my husband shared this wood finish tip.
-When he explained the purpose of a wood conditioner was I compared it hair conditioner.
+When he explained the purpose of a wood conditioner I compared it to a hair conditioner.

 Kind of like Mr. Olson’s eyes when dealing with Mrs. Olson’s shenanigans.

 It turns out just like our hair, wood-related projects benefit from a pre-stain conditioner.
 It goes on wood like melted butter.
 And the lumber project just soaks it in to every grain and edge.

 I purchased the smallest can of wood conditioner here, but you can pick it up at Home Depot.
 I would suggest buying the larger, quart size.
 You will love this stuff!

 The directions are simple and straightforward.
 Using a pre-conditioner is not like assembling an Ikea dresser with six drawers.
 It takes a few minutes to apply.

 - Apply the pre-wood conditioner with a paint brush to your unfinished wood project.